Isabelle de Borchgrave: Fashioning Art from Paper

 Isabelle de Borchgrave: Fashioning Art from Paper features the life-size, trompe l’œil paper costumes of Belgian artist Isabelle de Borchgrave (born 1946).
 Following a visit to the Costume Institute at the Metropolitan Museum in 1994, de Borchgrave began working in the new medium, creating trompe l’œilpaper works in what eventually would become four major paper fashion collections.

 For this exhibition, all four collections will be presented together, for the first time, in a survey of de Borchgrave’s innovative work.
-Along with these pieces, a series of kaftans highlighting Silk Road textiles will be included, as well as a newly commissioned costume inspired by the portrait of Madame Adélaïde de France, by Adélaïde Labille-Guiard in the permanent collection of the Speed Art Museum.
+Along with these pieces, a series of kaftans highlighting Silk Road textiles will be included as well.

 This exhibition is organized by Dixon Gallery and Gardens, Memphis, in cooperation with Isabelle de Borchgrave Studio.